 Sort out your Visa

 Getting visa for India has become considerably easier in recent times.
 In order to encourage tourism and business, the processes have been made simpler and bureaucracy has been reduced.
 Now, you can apply for your India visa online, which is the easiest as well as the fastest way to obtain a visa for India.
 There are 3 different e-visas for India, namely eTourist Visa, eBusiness Visa and eMedical Visa, depending on the purpose of your visit.
 The e-Visa remains valid for 120 days.
 You can enter India twice within this period (double entry).
 The second entry needs to happen within 60 days of the first entry.
-If you don’t want to go through the whole process yourself, you can contact a service like E-Visums to take care of the whole process and deliver it within 2-3 days.
+If you don’t want to go through the whole process yourself, UK travellers can contact a service like E-Visums while US Passport holders can try National Passport Service to expedite the whole process and deliver it within 2-3 days.

 Know Where To Go